 A stabilized discharge regime could increase algae production downstream of Glen Canyon Dam.
 In turn, this may have positive effects on invertebrate and fish production (Kennedy et al. 2013).
-Basal holdfasts of Cladophora can dry following periods of exposure as short as 4 hours in summer (Pinney 1991).
-Exposure to subzero winter air temperatures for only one night resulted in \geq 50% loss of chlorophyll a and mass of Cladophora (Blinn et al. 1995).
+Basal holdfasts of Cladophora can dry following periods of exposure as short as four hours in summer (Pinney 1991).
+Exposure to subzero winter air temperatures for only one night resulted in ≥50% loss of chlorophyll a and mass of Cladophora (Blinn et al. 1995).
 Recovery time may take several months (Blinn et al. 1992).
 Since algal communities provide the dominant food resource below dams, restricting the extent of the varial zone and maintaining wetted perimeter can be important to maintaining the overall food base (Blinn et al. 1998).
-Potential differences among alternatives based on daily range in flows are provided in Section 4.5.3 of the EIS.
+Potential differences among alternatives based on daily range in flows are provided in Section 4.5.3 of the DEIS.

-Warm or subfreezing air temperatures could cause mortality of invertebrates stranded in the varial zone (Gislason 1985).
-The varial zone provides poor habitat for species with multiple life history stages (Jones 2013) by dewatering of emergence and oviposition sites (Vinson 2001; Kennedy et al. 2016).
+Warm or sub-freezing air temperatures could cause mortality of invertebrates stranded in the varial zone (Gislason 1985).
+The varial zone probably provides poor habitat for species with multiple life history stages (Jones 2013) by dewatering of emergence and oviposition sites (Vinson 2001).
 High rates of egg mortality due to exposure may partially explain the rarity of mayflies in the Colorado River.
 For example, adult female Baetis species land on rocks protruding from the water surface and then crawl underwater to lay their eggs on the underside of the rocks.
-These rocks may become dry for possibly 12 hours during the hydropeaking cycle, causing egg mortality (Kennedy et al. 2016).
-The fact that midges and blackflies have more generalized egg laying behaviors that are not strictly dependent on river edges may explain why they are the predominant insects in the mainstem.
-Nevertheless, hydropeaking still appears to limit egg survival and thus recruitment for midges in the mainstem (Kennedy et al. 2016).
+These rocks may become dry for possibly 12 hours during the hydropeaking cycle, causing egg mortality (Kennedy 2013).
+The fact that midges and blackflies are broadcast spawners may explain why they are the predominant insects in the mainstem.
+Nevertheless, hydropeaking could still limit egg survival and thus recruitment for these species in the mainstem (Kennedy 2013).
 In the Glen Canyon Dam tailwaters, Gammarus standing stock and fecundity are lower, seasonal recruitment of young is briefer, and fewer young are recruited into the population in the varial zone compared to the permanently wetted zone.
-In addition, Gammarus mortality increases in the varial zone (Angradi and Kubly 1993; Ayers and McKinney 1996; Ayers et al. 1998).
+Also, Gammarus mortality increases in the varial zone (Angradi and Kubly 1993; Ayers and McKinney 1996; Ayers et al. 1998).